QuantVI/succ_algo_trdng/NOTES.md

 The connector to the MySQL database had to be modified.
 Specifically,

-### .sql database creation
+### MySQL database creation
 a separate fle was made for the creation of each table in the sql database.
-In the book, these were held in one ddl file called ...
+In the book, these were held in one ddl file called asdf^(s)